cobwebos/docs/articles/virtual-machines/windows/disks-upload-vhd-to-managed-disk-powershell.md

 ---
-title: 使用 Azure PowerShell 将 vhd 上传到 Azure
+title: Upload a vhd to Azure using Azure PowerShell
-description: 了解如何使用 Azure PowerShell 将 vhd 上传到 Azure 托管磁盘并跨区域复制托管磁盘。
+description: Learn how to upload a vhd to an Azure managed disk and copy a managed disk across regions, using Azure PowerShell, via direct upload.
 author: roygara
 ms.author: rogarana
 ms.date: 05/06/2019